TomChv/dagbench/BENCHMARKS.md

 Saving config at XXX/.configs/my-module/go-vX.XX.XX.json
 ```

-The config file is saved in the directory you specified with `--save-config-dir`.
+The config file is saved in the directory you specified with `--config-dir`.
 It contains required information to run further commands.

 Example of the config file: